List of FIFA World Cup top goalscorers: Goalscorers at multiple tournaments

-Portugal's Cristiano Ronaldo is the only player to have scored in five World Cups.
-Four players (Uwe Seeler, Pelé, Miroslav Klose and Lionel Messi) have each scored in four tournaments, while another 35 have each scored in three.
+Portugal's Cristiano Ronaldo is the only player to have scored in six World Cups, while Argentina's Lionel Messi has scored in five.
+Five players (Uwe Seeler, Pelé, Miroslav Klose, Ivan Perišić and Neymar) have each scored in four tournaments, while another 39 have each scored in three.

-In the table below players are listed in order of achieving their tallies.
+In the table below players with the same rank are listed in order of achieving their tally.